-Now that we have got down the Advent box, I thought it was time to share with you some of our favorite kids books for Advent and Christmas.
+Now that we have got down the Advent box, I thought it was time to share with you some of our favourite kids’ books for Advent and Christmas.
+These are the books that create Christmas and Advent traditions that your family will remember year after year.
+That form the basis of those magical Christmas memories.

-Even though my boys are 15 and 14 now and some of these are long time favourites such as Dear Santa, which although they have outgrown but are lovely books here perfect for children this advent and christmas.
+Even though my boys are 15 and 14 now and some of these are long time favourites such as Dear Santa, which although they have outgrown but are lovely books here perfect for children this advent and Christmas.
+I would say these are great for up to age 12.
+You can use them as an Advent calendar and gift a book each day or like me you can just have a Christmas library of books you bring out each year.
+We also have a great selection of Christmas and Advent books perfect for any age to keep the joy alive.

 This post contains affiliate links.
 If you make a purchase after clicking one of these links, I will make a small commission (hopefully enough to keep me in tea all year) – at no extra cost to you!
 This allows me to keep creating and sharing free tutorials and content for you.
 Thank you!